Covid-19 Travel Guidance

 - Consider walking or cycling to the stop you arrived at

 - Wash your hands for at least 20 seconds or sanitise your hands - do the same for children within your care if they are travelling.
 Please note it is not possible for us to provide hand sanitiser on our buses.

 GUIDELINES ON FACE COVERINGS

 From 15th June, the Government have announced that it will be mandatory to wear face coverings on public transport.
 For now, we ask that you wear one if you can.
-We will publish further information once we the Government guidance has been clarified.
+The latest Government guidance is available here.